facebook/docusaurus/website/docs/using-plugins.md

 };
 ```

-Docusaurus can also load plugins from your local directory, you can do something like the following:
+Docusaurus can also load plugins from your local directory, with something like the following:

 ```js title="docusaurus.config.js"
 const path = require('path');